maikeriva/privategooglecalendars/readme.txt

 == Changelog ==

+= 20200116 =
+* Bug fixed: when start and end time of event are the same, the event.end is null.
+Now I use the event.start in that case.

 = 20200115 =
 * Bug when submitting settings where file select input was not correctly checked, now this check is disabled because we can also have public calendars.
 * Added a Plugin settings link to the plugin page.